jdhenke/logic-model/README.md

 Apollo
 ======

-## Abstract
 Apollo provides a framework to model arguments.

-Here are the rules.
+## Philosophy
+Arguments are modelled as a pseudo-directed-graph with the following paradigms.
-1. Everything is an assertion.
+  - Everything is an **Assertion**
-2. Relations connection assertions.
+  - Nodes represent atomic Assertions
+  - Edges represent **Relations** between Assertions, such as **implies**.
+    - Note: Edges themselves are Assertions.
+Therefore, an edge can originate and/or terminate at another edge.

+## Quick Examples

 ## License

-'''
 Copyright (c) 2013 Joseph Henke

 Permission is hereby granted, free of charge, to any person obtaining a copy